telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagerItem.md

 ## Properties

+###  IsDataBinding `Boolean`

+Gets or sets a value indicating whether the control is currently being bound.

-###  TableSection `TableRowSection`
+###  IsTopItem `Boolean`

-Returns a value of type TableRowSection indicating where the pager item row is placed in the
+Gets a boolean value indicating whether the pager item is placed on top or bottom of the
-            Table control rendered by RadTreeList.
+            rendered treelist control.

+###  ItemType `TreeListItemType`

+Gets a value from the TreeListItemType enumeration indicating what role the items has in the treelist.

+###  NumericPager `Control`

+Gets a reference to the numeric pager Control object.

+###  OwnerTreeList `RadTreeList`

+Gets a reference to the owner RadTreeList object.

 ###  PagerContentCell `TableCell`